roman-c-e/dotfiles-mac/README.md

 # Evaluate
 ## Aerospace
 Working mostly
-Autoraise missing
+- Autoraise missing
-firefox video overflow
+- firefox video overflow
+- Issues with multiple monitors
+- Intellij Bug
 ## Sketchybar
 does not work with magnet because gap on top items not clickable, but this could be better because avoidance of mouse/trackpad